jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_AutoGrowth.md

-## When the alarm is raised

-Consider configuring Tempdb to pre allocated file sizes as per best practice.
+When the alarm is raised, consider configuring Tempdb to pre allocated file sizes as per best practice.

- Note: Spotlight uses XEvents to determine the extent to which Tempdb is auto growing.
+{% include note.html content="Spotlight uses XEvents to determine the extent to which Tempdb is auto growing." %}

  {% include links.html %}